Case Results

 $510,000 (present value) structured settlement / commercial truck accident / traumatic brain injury

-A large corporation agreed to settle a Naples, Florida lawsuit filed by a young female who sustained traumatic brain injuries when she lost control of her car, crossed the yellow center line, and was struck by a large commercial truck.
+The Asplundh Corporation agreed to settle a Naples, Florida lawsuit filed by a young female who sustained traumatic brain injuries when she lost control of her car, crossed the yellow center line, and was struck by a large commercial truck.
 The plaintiff shared significant fault because her use of a cell phone contributed to her losing control and sliding sideways in the opposite bound lane where her car was struck by a large Asplundh truck.
-The plaintiff’s theory of liability was that the opposite bound Asplundh truck was traveling too fast.
-An accident reconstruction expert was retained and his calculations placed the truck’s speed at 10 -15 mph over the speed limit, and showed that the truck could have stopped prior to the point of impact if it had been traveling at or below the speed limit.
-This case required years of intense litigation and the favorable result was difficult to achieve given the plaintiff’s contributory negligence.
+An accident reconstruction expert was retained and his calculations showed that the Asplundh truck was speeding and could have stopped prior to the point of impact if it had been traveling at or below the speed limit.
+The plaintiff will receive payments totaling more than $1 million over her lifetime.

 $500,000 (present value) structured settlement / trucking accident / recovery of policy limits